blink1073/oct2py/_sources/source/info.rst.txt

 In order to use an m-file in Oct2Py you must first call `addpath` for the directory containing the script.
 You can then use it as a dynamic function or use the `eval` function to call it.
+Alternatively, you can call `feval` with the full path.

 .. code-block:: python